QingleCheng/mainshock-aftershock-damage-AI/readme.md

 ### Acknowledgments
 We appreciate the CESMD Strong Motion Database for providing the earthquake response data used in this project.

+Note on code availability: This repository currently provides the inference/prediction code and example inputs for reproducing the reported predictions.
+The full training and data-preprocessing pipeline is temporarily withheld to protect intellectual property.
+These materials will be publicly released after an appropriate embargo period following paper acceptance and completion of associated patent/project procedures.

 ### Contact
 If you have any questions or need further assistance, feel free to contact the author:
 **Qingle Cheng**

 Email: chengql94@163.com